IQSS/dataverse/doc/sphinx-guides/source/style/patterns.rst

 Alerts
 ======

-Alerts component from `Bootstrap <http://getbootstrap.com/components/#alerts>`__.

-* Help/information, success, warning, error message block
+For our help/information, success, warning, error message block we use a custom built UI component based on the `Alerts component <http://getbootstrap.com/components/#alerts>`__ from Bootstrap.
-* Inline validation error

-*TO-DO...* Write a description.
-Build some examples.

 .. raw:: html